Carlos Sandoval

-Biography and Work
+Life and work

-Sandoval was born in an archetypal barrio in downtown Mexico city.
-Since his childhood he was exposed to harrowing social and cultural conditions which were later reflected in his work.
-He has lived in Mexico City (1956–64), Cuernavaca City (1964–78 and 1983–03), New York City (1979), Vienna (1980–82), Los Angeles California (1983) and Berlin, (2003–present).
+Sandoval was born in an archetypal barrio in downtown Mexico City.
+Since his childhood, he was exposed to harrowing social and cultural conditions which were later reflected in his work.
 In 2009 he became a German citizen and now holds a dual Mexican-German passport/nationality.
-Having abandoned his studies at Escuela Nacional de Música UNAM 1976-79 (classical guitar and composition), Sandoval went on to study composition, analysis and theory, privately, with Julio Estrada (1985–90).
-He also assisted and took part in private sessions with a number of composers, including Brian Ferneyhough, Joji Yuasa, Peter Garland, Lorenc Barber, Leo Brouwer, François Bernard Mâche, James Tenney, Stefano Scodanibio and Iannis Xenakis.
-Sandoval is among a few active Mexican composers of his generation who did not receive education primarily in Europe or the US and have no formal degree in composing.
-He did however, eventually take up studying in Europe, where he learnt Piano tuning and construction at the Bösendorfer Klavier Fabrik in Vienna (1980–82).
-This stint, rather than the "Vienna School") changed his outlook on music in general.
-Later on As photo- and videographer he studied with Fabri (Austria), Sirgo (Mexico) and Fathi (Berlin).
-His work has been shown mostly in Germany but also in Mexico, France, UK and The Netherlands.
-Since 1999, with no interruption, he has been fellow of the SNCA which is one of the highest recognitions awarded to Mexican artists by the Mexican Government.
+Having abandoned his music studies at Escuela Nacional de Música UNAM 1976-79, Sandoval went on to study composition, analysis and theory, privately, with Julio Estrada (1985–90).
+He also assisted and took part in private sessions with several other composers.
+In Europe he learned Piano tuning and building at the Bösendorfer Klavier Fabrik in Vienna (1980–82).
+This stint radically changed his outlook on sound in general.
+Later on, as a photographer and videographer he studied with Sirgo (Mexico), Fabri (Austria), and Fathi (Germany).
+Sandoval is internationally active.
+From 1999 until 2018, he was a fellow of the SNCA which is one of the highest recognitions awarded to Mexican artists by the Mexican Government.
 He also worked as an assistant to Conlon Nancarrow (1991–94).

-He has been invited to take part numerous events and contemporary music festivals such as Darmstadt Summer Courses (1990 Germany), Donaueschinger MusikTage (1994 and 2016, Germany) and the Huddersfield Contemporary Music Festival (2009, UK, headlining), among others.
-He is an author of multiple articles and essays about music.
+Sandoval identifies himself with diverse Edmund Husserl's phenomenological concepts like Lifeworld ("In whatever way we may be conscious of the world as universal horizon, as coherent universe of existing objects, we, each "I-the-man" and all of us together, belong to the world as living with one another in the world; and the world is our world, valid for our consciousness as existing precisely through this 'living together.'), "Empathy and Subjectivity" (the subjectivity of others, as well as our intersubjective engagement with them), Evidence ("the successful presentation of something whose truth becomes manifest in the evidencing itself"), Intuition ("...having a cup of coffee in front of you, for instance, seeing it, feeling it, or even imagining it: these are all "filled intentions", and the object is then intuited") and Intentionality of consciousness ("the power of minds to be about, to represent, or to stand for, things, properties and states of affairs").
+All these concepts are linked in Sandoval's work with an ethical use of technology, (or Technoethics: using technology not just without renouncing humanism but stressing and empowering Humanism).
+He has been invited to take part in numerous events and contemporary music festivals around Western countries.
+He is also the author of multiple articles and speculative essays about music.
+During (and after) the COVID-19 pandemic, he is focused mainly on ink-pen drawing.

-Early Work – Estradian-Xenakian period (1987-1990)
+Early work – Estradian-Xenakian period (1987-1990)

 His early work can be identified with Julio Estrada's Techniques and the Xenakian school and includes the use of Cartesian graphics representing sonic trajectories and its evolutions, multi parametrics (utilizing several simultaneous performance and compositional resources in a single line or stave) as well as internal sonic imagination analysis.
 "Ginantria", for cello solo, 1990, is the best example of this period.
 A number of out-of-catalogue pieces also belong to this stage: